saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 aws_secret_access_key = 'wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY'
 ```

-7. When you are done with adding that dummy keys into those files.

-Add the file to git tracking and commit also
+7. When you are done with adding that dummy keys into those files, add the file to git tracking and commit also

 ```sh
 git add . && git commit -m "Git secret scanning using pre-commit hooks"